The Constitution of the Student Polity

 - They shall sign, together with the President, all checks drawn on Polity funds.

-- They shall each month, or at the request of the President, make a formal report to the Delegate Council concerning all Polity monies.
+- They shall each month, or also at the request of the President or the Council, make a formal report to the Delegate Council concerning all Polity monies.

 - The Treasurer is responsible for the emergency fund.
-The creation and use of this fund is outlined further in Article V, Section 3.
+The creation and use of this fund is outlined further in Article VI, Section 3.

 - The Treasurer has the discretion to institute a mandatory review of any passed budgets.
 A budget under mandatory review may be passed again by a two-thirds majority.

-- The Treasurer, who is an Officer and a voting member of the Delegate Council, must have been in residence at either campus of the College for at least one year and at the Annapolis Campus for at least one semester and be a member of the Delegate Council for at least one semester prior to taking office, and shall be in good standing with the College.
+- The Treasurer, who is an Officer and a voting member of the Delegate Council, must have been a member of the Delegate Council for at least one (1) semester prior to taking office.

 - The Polity Herald shall direct and coordinate the efforts of the Delegate Council to integrate Delegate Council business more inextricably with the interests of the Polity.

-- They shall be seated de facto on all student committees and forums which may be established concerning Polity-wide interests.
+- They shall be seated on all committees and forums which may be established concerning Polity-wide interests.

-- The Polity Herald, who is an Officer and a restricted-voting member of the Delegate Council, must have been in residence at either campus of the College for at least one year and be a member of the Delegate Council for at least one semester prior to taking office, and shall be in good standing with the College.
+- The Polity Herald, who is an Officer and a restricted-voting member of the Delegate Council, must have been a member of the Delegate Council for at least one (1) semester prior to taking office.

 - At the close of every semester the Polity Herald shall distribute to the Polity a report of accomplishments achieved during the year.
 The content of said report must include information regarding funds distributed, and may include other noteworthy achievements undertaken by the Delegate Council.
 The Report shall be distributed via various means such that all members of the Polity may easily have access to its contents.
 Additionally a copy of the report shall be kept on record for future access and reference by the Council or upon request from a member of the Polity.

-- The Polity Attorney shall hear complaints from members of the Student Polity and present those they judge meritorious to the Delegate Council.
+- The Polity Attorney shall hear legal complaints as specified within the Polity Handbook from members of the Student Polity and present those they judge meritorious to the Delegate Council.

-- The presentation of meritorious complaints shall occur no greater than three meetings after the Polity Attorney first adds the complaint to the agenda.
-During budgeting season the presentation of meritorious complaints may occur within five meetings.
+- The presentation of legal complaints shall occur no more than three (3) meetings after the Polity Attorney deems the complaint meritorious.

 - They shall serve as chair of the Election Board and appoint to members of the Board whatever tasks they deem necessary to administer and publicize the elections.